2017-08-03 (Added “Day is Done”)

 - A Universe Not Made For Us by Carl Sagan (ed.
 Callum C. J. Sutherland)

 - It should come as no surprise that the second video on this list is also by Carl Sagan.
+(In fact, it’s an edited down chapter from the same source: The audiobook release of Pale Blue Dot)

 - In this case, what moves me is the ending, where, after a slow build up, it finishes with “If we crave some cosmic purpose, then let us find ourselves a worthy goal.”